 Finally, note and image attachments are an effective way of keeping track of reference for the piece you are writing.
 I’ll often jot a few thoughts in an attached note — though I’m just as likely to type it into the body of the article — and I attach web pages and other reference information as PDFs.
 You can also paste the URLs of web resources into attached text notes.

-I rely on goals and statistics every time I write.
+My personal take: I rely on goals and statistics every time I write.
 I love the instant feedback I get on my progress as, section by section, the circles turn green.
 I find notes and attachments helpful too, and after five years still find myself discovering new ways to use the app.

 3. Organize & Arrange Your Content